 This class is designed for students seeking teacher certification in PreK-12 music.
 The class will include curriculum design and techniques appropriate for a successful PreK-12 music program.
 Course open to music education majors only.
-Corequisite: Ed 257.
+Corequisite: Ed 357.
+(Music education majors do not enroll in Ed 358.)